cooler09/troll-ambush/README.md

 ### Take Inventory
 ##### Difficulty: 1-2
 As the troll approaches we will need to take inventory of all our items and weapons before he arrives.
-Make sure to declutter anything we don't need.
+* Make sure to declutter anything we don't need.
-Items we need ['arrow', 'bow', 'sword','mace','torch','shield', 'axe']
+* Items we need ['arrow', 'bow', 'sword','mace','torch','shield', 'axe']

 Location: "take_inventory"

 ### Barricade Entries
 ###### Difficulty: 3
 Block entry points to the village!
 Entries will come in as an array of strings.
+Valid types ["large","medium","small"].
-Valid types ["large","medium","small"] Items will come in as a hash table {"boulder"=>3,"plank"=>2, "barrel"=>4}
+Items will come in as a hash table {"boulder"=>3,"plank"=>2, "barrel"=>4}
 * Large entryways can take 1 boulder or 2 barrels or 4 planks
 * Medium entryways can take 1 boulder or 1 barrel or 2 planks